Why Mendeley + Thetapad?

 As shown by \textcite{smith2024}, this approach works well.

-Multiple studies support this \parencite{jones2023,brown2022}.
+Multiple studies support this finding \parencite{jones2023,brown2022}.

 \printbibliography

-\end{document}The Daily Workflow
+The Daily Workflow

 Adding New References

-- Find a paper you want to cite
+- Find a paper you want to cite while reading or researching

-- Use the browser extension
+- Click the Mendeley browser extension on an article page

-- Drag PDF to Mendeley
+- Drag and drop a PDF into the Mendeley library

-- Add manually
+- Add manually for books or unusual sources

 - Mendeley exports to your